Product Quality and Safety

 - The concrete surface should be inspected, and any defects must be corrected as necessary.

 In addition, the company has launched a pilot test for collecting and analyzing material usage data through the SAP: Controlling System.
 This initiative aims to optimize material usage planning for greater efficiency.
-Following the completion of the pilot project, the company plans to fully implement the SAP: Controlling System across all operations.
+Following the completion of the pilot phase, the company plans to progressively implement the SAP Controlling System across its operations to enhance material usage planning and efficiency.

 Integrating Life Cycle Assessment (LCA) in Product and System Design